-- Facilitate breed-relevant research into genetic health disorders
+- Facilitate breed-relevant research into genetic health risks

-- Help track the state of the breed: including frequency of mutations, breeding trends and population structures
+- Help track the state of the breed: including frequency of variants, breeding trends, and population structures

 - Support new genetic health initiatives at organizations like Cornell University College of Veterinary Medicine, the National Institutes for Health and more